Supported by: Department

-Principal Investigator at BMC: Melissa Mercado, MD
+Principal Investigator at BMC: David Greer, MD

 Cardiac arrest remains a significant cause for permanent neurological disability.
 Early prognosis of comatose patients after cardiac arrest is critical for management of these patients, yet predicting outcome for these patients remains quite challenging.
 Neurologic outcomes have now improved after the incorporation of hypothermia therapy in cardiac arrest patients.
 However, the prognostic factors we utilize to discuss the likelihood of a good or poor neurologic outcome with patient's families were described prior to this intervention becoming standard of care.
 The majority of patients fit into the “indeterminate” category, meaning there are no definite clinical, radiographic, laboratory or electrophysiologic findings to predict either a devastating outcome, or a meaningful recovery.
 In these cases, the family is left to decide whether to continue to maintain the patient on life-support or not without any objective findings to guide them.
 These decisions also tend to occur within a week of the patient's arrest, and it is unknown to date how much time is appropriate to allow these patients to recover neurologically.
 Thus, many current prognostication studies are also burdened by early withdrawal of life support without the definite assessment of long-term outcomes.